-Of course this technique is not limited to Flying Geese.
-It is especially useful for blocks with small pieces that would otherwise be very difficult to piece together accurately.
+Of course this technique is not limited to Flying Geese, but is especially useful for blocks with small pieces that would otherwise be very difficult to piece together accurately.
 It also lends itself well to fussy cut and irregular-shaped pieces.

-Now not all blocks will be compatible with paper piecing, but tons of them are, and the most inspiring thing is to know you can be creative and make your own templates, even your own patterns, and rely on the accuracy of having a foundation to work from.
+Now not all blocks will be compatible with paper piecing, but tons of them are.
+The most inspiring thing is to know you can be creative and make your own templates – even your own patterns – and rely on the accuracy of having a foundation to work from.

-The overall essence of this method is precision with ease.
-What more could a quilter ask for?
+Precision with ease – what more could a quilter ask for?